To All Our Carillon Customers,

 It was an international hit in 1956 for Fats and has become a classic rock and roll standard.
 It reached No.2 for three weeks in the USA Billboard Top 40 charts, beco..

-The Midjay Pro, SD7, SD9 & SD40 can import and use Styles from the previous KETRON Style libraries (SD, MJ).
-Of course to ensure and maximize compatibility, we must use Styles that share common sound characteristics as those used in the original instrument.
+The Midjay Pro, SD7, SD9 & SD40 can import and use Styles from the previous KETRON Style libraries (SD, MJ) & Carillon Style libraries (KET,KEX,KEG and KTN).
+Of course, to ensure and maximize compatibility, Styles must share common sound characteristics as those used in the original instrument.
 That said, let’s proceed and find out how to convert these styles.
-First we recommend you copy the style(s) from an external source (USB Stick, computer, HD) to the internal memory of MJ Pro or SD7 (User Style folder).
-In the Disk Edit menu, you can find both the Copy and Paste functions (already well explained in the user manual) ..
+First, we recommend you copy the style(s) from an external source (USB Stick, computer, HD) to the internal memory of MJ Pro or SD7 (User Style folder).
+In the Disk Edit menu, you can find both the Copy and Paste functions (..

 This classic funk song by American funk band Earth, Wind & Fire was written by Maurice White, Al McKay, and Allee Willis.
 It was recorded during the ‘I Am’ sessions and released as a single in 1978.
 It featured on the band's album The Best of Earth, Wind & Fire, Vol. 1, It reached number one on the US R&B chart, number eight on the Billboard Hot 100 and number three in the UK singles chart.